breadthe/chasingcode.dev/source/_posts/2024-01-12-delete-or-refresh-blog.md

 title: Delete the blog or refresh it?
 date: 2024-01-12
 description: Should I delete the blog or refresh it in 2024?
-categories: [General, Jigsaw]
+tags: [general, jigsaw]
-featured: false
+featured: true
 image:
 image_thumb:
 image_author: